Amitind/bookmarklet_one/src/en/bm/enable-right-click.md

 ---
 title: Enable Right click
-description: ""
+description: 'Instantly enable right-click functionality on websites that have disabled it'
 # date: 2023-03-31
 featured_image: /img/open-graph.png
-custom_class: "prose"
+custom_class: 'prose'
 ---

-The {{title}} Bookmarklet is a handy Bookmarklet.
+The {{title}} Bookmarklet is a powerful utility that restores your browser's native right-click functionality.

-**With one click, Bookmarklet will enable right click on websites where website owners disable it.**
+**With one click, this bookmarklet bypasses website restrictions and re-enables right-click menu access, allowing you to use essential browser features like:**

+-   Copy and paste functionality
+-   Save images
+-   View page source
+-   Inspect elements (for developers)
+-   Access browser context menus

+Perfect for researchers, developers, and users who need to interact with web content naturally.
+This tool helps restore standard browser functionality while maintaining respect for content ownership.

 {% set js %}
 {% include "src/bm/enable_right_click.js" %}